In order to graduate, undergraduate students must have fulfilled all of the following requirements:

 - The student must have earned grades of C- or better in all major and minor classes.
 Please note that the cumulative grade point average in each of these areas must be greater than or equal to 2.000.

-Special Note: The School for New Learning is an active member of the Servicemembers Opportunity Colleges (SOC) Consortium and operates within the SOC policies and residence requirement parameters in its Individual Focus Area undergraduate degree.
-Servicemembers may design degree programs in any area of interest and complete their requirements through a combination of on campus or online learning, documentation of relevant experience and independent study.
-Academic residency may be completed at any time while enrolled and does not exceed 25% of the academic requirements.
+Attention Active Duty Servicemembers, Reservists and National Guardsmen: The School for New Learning is an active member of the Servicemembers Opportunity Colleges (SOC) Consortium.
+The School of New Learning academic residency requirement does not exceed more than twenty-five percent of the degree requirements for its undergraduate degree offered exclusively by the college.
+Active-duty servicemembers can design the Individualized Focus Area degree program in an area of interest and complete their requirements through on campus and/or online learning, documentation of relevant experience and independent study.
+Academic residency can be completed at any time while active-duty servicemembers are enrolled.
+Reservists and National Guardsmen on active-duty are covered in the same manner.

 Autumn degree conferral: October 1